 Not Everything as a Family

 Being the brother or sister of a person with autism does not end with childhood.
-These are lifetime relationships that mature and grow over the years.
+This is a lifetime relationship that matures and grows over the years.
 The concerns of an adult sibling will be different from those of children.
-For the young adult, questions may focus on his/her own plans to have children and concern about whether there is a genetic component in the autism of their sibling.
+For the young adult, questions may focus on his/her own plans to have children and be concerned about whether there is a genetic component of their sibling's autism.
 In some cases, young adults may also feel a keen sense of responsibility for their brother or sister with autism that makes it difficult for them to leave home and begin an independent life.

-The questions of the role of the adult child become most acute as parents age and begin to anticipate the point when they will no longer have the stamina to continue to care for their child with autism.
+The questions of the role of the adult child become most acute as parents age and begin to anticipate the point when they will no longer be able to continue to care for their child with autism.
 If the person with autism is not already living outside of the home, this may be a time when placement in a group home or supervised apartment becomes important.
-In those families where such care is necessary, adult children and parents must together address the question of who will assume guardianship for the person with autism when the parents die.
+In families where such care is necessary, adult children and parents must together address the question of who will assume guardianship of the person with autism when the parents die.

 Sibling Groups and Other Resources

 A problem frequently reported to clinicians by siblings is a sense of isolation.
 An ideal means of combating this isolation is to help the sibling connect with other siblings of children with autism.
 Peer support groups for siblings of children with autism and related disorders are becoming more available.